William Castle: Columbia Pictures and other studios

 He left for Hollywood at 23 to work for Harry Cohn at Columbia Pictures.
 Beginning as a dialogue director for Music in My Heart (1940), he and several others, such as Fred Sears, Mel Ferrer, Henry Levin and Robert Gordon, were selected as feature film directors.

 In the 2007 documentary Spine Tingler!
 The William Castle Story, Castle's daughter states he had a dynamic, outgoing personality that attracted others.
 He was one of the few people Cohn liked.
 He learned the film business and graduated to directing inexpensive B-movies, the first being The Chance of a Lifetime, released in 1943.
 He directed four movies in The Whistler series, and gained a reputation for making films quickly and under budget.
 He also worked as an associate producer on Orson Welles' film noir The Lady from Shanghai (1947), doing much second unit location work.

 On his own: the gimmicks

-Ambitions unsatisfied, Castle began making films independently.
+Castle began making films independently.
 The inspiration of the 1955 French psychological thriller Les Diaboliques set the genre he would choose.
 He financed his first movie, Macabre (1958), by mortgaging his house.
 He came up with the idea to give every customer a certificate for a $1,000 life insurance policy from Lloyd's of London in case they should die of fright during the film.
 He stationed nurses in the lobbies with hearses parked outside the theaters.
 Macabre was a hit.